icarusUPC/queueing_model_validation/README.md

 This software is writen in Python and C++:
 - Python is used to orchestrate the execution of several parallel services.
 Communication between services is based in LCM (see https://lcm-proj.github.io/)
 - C++ is used to program a set of core kernels for a UAV image processing.
 The kernels use OpenCV 3.0 (see opencv.org/)

+The C++ kernels are compiled for a Odroid multi-core board with Ubuntu Linux